zyteo/git-good/README.md

 # Get good at git
-##### Just want to get better at git so let's git good!
+##### Just wanted to get better at git so let's git good!
 Just some commmands here and there for my own reference.

 For a new repo:\
 git init\